ISU World Standings and Season's World Ranking: For synchronized skating

 According to the "ISU Communication 1630" published by the ISU on July 21, 2010, the world standing of a team is calculated based on the results over the current and preceding two seasons.
+The "ISU Communication 2813" published by the ISU on July 29, 2026 modified the distribution of points for each event, starting with the 2026-27 season.

 The ISU World Standings order will be updated after each event mentioned in the following table.
-Only eligible teams will participate in the ISU World Standings.
+Only eligible teams will be considered in the ISU World Standings.